-To press your own leaves and flowers at home, take an encyclopedia or other heavy book.
+To press your own leaves and blooms for these pressed flower wedding decoration ideas, take an encyclopedia or other heavy book.
 Line a page with parchment or wax paper and arrange flowers face down so they don't overlap.
 Close the book and leave untouched for seven to 10 days.
 Once all the moisture is gone and they have a papery texture, display the pressed flowers between panes of glass or in picture frames as table numbers or seating charts at the reception.

-To help get you inspired, check out these six stunning pressed-flower wedding decoration ideas — they're making us want to grab our heaviest, thickest books and start drying flowers, stat!
+To help get you inspired, check out these 18 stunning pressed flower wedding details.
+They're making us want to grab our heaviest, thickest books and start drying flowers, STAT!